-Discount Rate - The projection of cash flows used to determine the discount rate of 5.68% for non-hazardous and 5.69% for hazardous assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 25 years (closed) amortization period of the unfunded actuarial accrued liability.
-The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 3.13%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 28, 2019.
-However, the cost associated with the implicit employer subsidy was not included in the calculation of the Kentucky Retirement System's actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the Kentucky Retirement System's trusts.
+Discount Rate - The discount rate used to calculate the total OPEB liability decreased from 5.34% to 5.20% for the non-hazardous fund and from 5.30% to 5.05% for the hazardous fund.
+The projection of cash flows used to determine the discount rate of 5.20% for non-hazardous and 5.05% for hazardous assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 25 years (closed) amortization period of the unfunded actuarial accrued liability.
+The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 1.92%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2021.
+However, the cost associated with the implicit employer subsidy was not included in the calculation of KPPA's actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of KPPA's trusts.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.
 The target asset allocation and best estimates of arithmetic nominal rates of return for each major asset class are summarized in the pension section above.